Rhoda-NM/OneStopShop-Frontend/README.md

     user: userReducer,
   },
 });

+1. cartReducer: Manages the state and actions related to the shopping cart.
+2. productsReducer: Handles product data and actions for fetching, searching, and filtering.
+3. userReducer: Manages user authentication and profile state.
+This setup ensures that each part of the application has a dedicated slice of state, making it easier to maintain and scale the application.

 ## API Integration
 All data is fetched from the backend API, which is built using Flask.
 The API endpoints include: